01 of 05

 Measure 2 1/2 inches from the top edge.
 Mark 1/3 of the way in from the side seam edges towards the center.
 Stitch a 2 1/2-inch seam from the top edge to the 1/3 mark.Continue to 4 of 5 below.

 Press and Sew

-Turn under 1/2" on raw edge and press.
+Turn under 1/2 inch on the raw edge and press.
 Press the entire top edge down to form a two-inch hem (including the seamed top area).
-Pin to hold in place.
+Pin it to hold in place.

 Top stitch the hem.
-Turn Right side out and press.Continue to 5 of 5 below.
+Turn the right side out and press.Continue to 5 of 5 below.

 05 of 05